SamuelWorld20/Congr-s/README.md

 - Easy One-Click Joining: No downloads required!
 Join meetings directly from your browser with a single click on a shared link.
 - Intuitive Interface: A clean and user-friendly interface makes it easy to navigate and start your meetings quickly.
 - Secure Communication: Congrez prioritizes security, using industry-standard encryption to protect your conversations.

+## Getting Started
+### *Who is Congrez for?*

+- Individuals looking for a simple and reliable way to video chat with friends and family.
+- Remote teams who need a platform for efficient online meetings and collaboration.
+- Businesses of all sizes seeking a cost-effective video conferencing solution.

+### *Using Congrez:*

+- Create an Account: Visit the website (link to website) and sign up for a free account.
+- Join a Meeting: Click on the provided meeting link to join directly from your browser.
+No downloads are required!
+- Start Meeting: Once everyone joins, adjust your audio and video settings and begin your call!

+## Contributing
+Contributions are welcome to the Congrez project!
+If you're interested in helping improve the platform, please do so by creating an issue, and pulling a request

+License
+Congrez is licensed under the MIT License.